elaval/egresados2014/src/test2.md

   FROM carreraPorRBD
   WHERE RBD = ${establecimientoSeleccionado.RBD})

-SELECT gen_alu,carrera, sum(estudiantes)::Int as estudiantes
+SELECT  ${comunaSeleccionada.comuna} as comuna, gen_alu,carrera, sum(estudiantes)::Int as estudiantes
 FROM tabla
 GROUP BY gen_alu,carrera
 ORDER BY gen_alu,estudiantes DESC`)]